ibm-cloud-docs/cli/reference/ibmcloud/extend_cli.md

 Use the `plugin list` command to confirm that all required plug-ins are installed in {{site.data.keyword.cloud_notm}} CLI.
 The `plugin list` command returns the following information for each plug-in that is installed:

-* The plug-in name.
+* The plug-in name
-* The current version of the plug-in.
+* The current version of the plug-in
-* Whether a more recent version of the plug-in is available.
+* Whether a more recent version of the plug-in is available
-* Whether the plug-in version supports private endpoint use.
+* Whether the plug-in version supports private endpoint use

 ```bash
 ibmcloud plugin list